-Except for Special Admissions, applicants are selected from HOC's wait list in accordance with the policies, preferences, and income targeting requirements defined in this Administrative Plan.
+Except for Special Admissions, applicants are selected from HOC's project-based wait list in accordance with the policies, preferences, and income targeting requirements defined in this Administrative Plan.

-Families are selected from the PBV wait list based on the bedroom size of the unit available at the time of selection.
+Families are selected from the PBV wait list based on the bedroom size of the unit available at time of selection.

 HOC must maintain information that permits proper selection from the wait list.
 The wait list contains the following information for each PBV applicant listed:

+- Applicant Name

+- Age

-- .
-Applicant Name - .
-Family Unit Size (number of bedrooms family qualifies for under HOC's subsidy standards) - .
-Date of application - .
-Qualification for any local preference(s)
+- Family Unit Size (number of bedrooms family qualifies for under HOC's subsidy standards)

+- Date of application

+- Qualification for any local preference(s)

+- Racial or ethnic designation of the head of household

+- Targeted program qualifications

+- Self-declared household income.

+- Household member information (disability status, veteran status, etc.)